bebop/poly/docs/cli-hashing.md

 title: Hashing Sequences
 ---

 `poly` provides what is likely the only open source sequence hashing tool that handles circular sequences.
-By utilizing Booth's Algorithm we're able to determistically rotate circular sequences to a fixed point which makes it possible to hash them.
+By utilizing Booth's Least Rotation algorithm we're able to determistically rotate circular sequences to a fixed point which makes it possible to hash them.
 [More info on Booth's Least Rotation here](#more-info).

 Hashes make incredibly powerful unique identifiers and with `poly hash` defaulting to the superfast blake3 hashing algorithm you can create them faster than ever before.